-Students will choose a passage of Scripture that is at least 10 verses long, and will need to read this in front of their evaluator.
+Students will choose a passage of Scripture that is at least 2 verses long, and will need to read this in front of their evaluator.
 Attention to correct pronunciation and inflection will be evaluated.
-The student will also need to demonstrate that they can read basic things such as (10) road-signs, (10) food-labels on commonly eaten food (i.e. they will need to read the word 'rice' on a sack of rice), (10) signs on various buildings.
 The student may want to bring pictures of the items they will read to the evaluation so that the evaluator can hear them read, or the evaluator can choose to conduct this part of the evaluation in the community, 'on-the-spot.'